deplicator/HousingTour/README.md

 How to Use
 ----------
 ### General Use
-After installing this addon, clicking on a selected player's nameplate or a player's name in chat will give the option to "Tour Home".
-If you are in the player housing zone, this will immediately take you to that player's house if they are your neighbor or it will start a search of public housing for that player.
+Right click option to tour home works in chat or on a selected player.
 Clicking on yourself will give the option "Go Home" which is exactly what it sounds like.

-* `/HousingTour <PlayerName>` Take you to PlayerName's public property.
-Without a PlayerName the addon window will open.
-PlayerName is not case sensitive.
-* `/ht <PlayerName>` Shorter version of previous command.
-* `/ht ~` Sends you home.

-It's a safe bet once the Unique Properties Searched number stops increasing, the house you are looking for isn't public or doesn't exist.
-This is also a decent estimate of the number of public properties available to your faction on your server.
+Slash command `/ht` brings up the main form (see below for full list of slash commands).
+In this version there is no way to search for a player in the form (coming maybe).
+You can quickly search for a player by name by tying it after the slash command; `/ht <PlayerName>`.
+Player name is not case sensitive.

+Most people don't like to type (this is a mystery to me), so check out the **Public List** button at the bottom of the window.
+This will take a moment, but will give a list of all public properties found in your faction on the server.
+Clicking on a player in **Public List** will take you to that property.

 As of writing this, a house set to public can take up to a week before it's recognized by the server as public.

+### Joining a Tour
+**Important Notice**
+This mod will automatically port you to a public house _only if_ (1) the addon is installed and enabled, _only if_ (2) you are in player housing, _only if_ (3) you are opted in (check box), and _only if_ (4) you have typed in a Tour Guide's name.
+Once you meet those _four_ requirements a red message will display in the addon's window.
+At this point the Tour Guide can port you without further warning.

 In case it's not intuitive; to join a tour click the "Join a Tour" check box (it's a round box).

-You can change the Tour Guide with the "Change Guide" button.
-You'll have to type the Tour Guide's name (spelled correctly), but it's not case sensitive.
+By default there is no tour guide, you must set one with the "Change Guide" button.
+Type the Tour Guide's name (spelled correctly) into the box.
+This is also not case sensitve.

+At this point, if you're in player housing, you've meet all the requirements in the **Important Notice** above and can be automatically ported by the tour guide.

-### As a Guide
+### Leading a Tour
 **You join a tour and set yourself as the Tour Guide.**

+So, you suckered some people!
+I mean... got a group to tour houses (probably seeking the Be My Guest achievement).

-As a Tour Guide the right click menu option "Tour Home" will change to "Send Tour Here".
-This will take you, and everyone with you set as their tour guide, to that player's home.
+As a Tour Guide the right click menu option will change to "Send Tour Here".
+This will take you, and everyone with you set as their tour guide, to that player's home provided it is public.
 Players not in housing will not be ported.

-* `/HousingTourGuide <PlayerName>` Will take you and anyone else in the housing zone with you set as their Tour Guide to the named player's house if it's public.
-* `/htg <PlayerName>` Keyboard stroke saving alternative to previous command.
-* `/htg ~` Sends all players to their respective houses.
+Tour Guides can also use the new **Public List** window.
+After you set yourself as a guide player names clicked on in **Public List** will take the tour there.

-### Now with Options
+### Options Panel
 **Silent Mode** will keep the main form from popping up every time you attempt to go to a players house from the command line (ie `/ht PlayerName`).
 The form still comes up when using `/ht` or `/htg`.